fc79/ReduxProject/README.md

 # ReduxProject
-### This is my intern acceptance project in which I implemented cards to show students information.
+### This is my intern acceptance project in which I implemented cards to show students information with the use of redux.